reactjs/react.dev/content/docs/implementation-notes.md

     // ...
 ```

 However, if the next rendered element has a different `type` than the previously rendered element, we can't update the internal instance.
-A `<button>` can't "become" an `<input>`.
+A `<button />` can't "become" an `<input />`.

 Instead, we have to unmount the existing internal instance and mount the new one corresponding to the rendered element type.
 For example, this is what happens when a component that previously rendered a `<button />` renders an `<input />`: